Table of Contents

 This tutorial was written by Sesethu Mhlana, a software engineer with a passion for developing innovative solutions for web and desktop applications.
 Connect with him on LinkedIn to see more of his work!

-As mentioned, magic link authentication provides a secure and user-friendly login method by allowing users to log in via a unique, time-sensitive link sent to their email or phone.
-The process begins when the user requests a login by entering their email address on the application.
-The server then generates a unique token and sends it to the user’s email as a magic link.
-When the user clicks this link, it directs them back to the application, where the server validates the token.
-If valid, the user is authenticated and logged in without needing a password, ensuring security and convenience by relying on the user’s email for verification.
+Magic link authentication offers a seamless, secure login method for React apps by allowing users to log in without passwords.
+The process begins when a user enters their email on your React app’s login screen.
+From there, the server generates a unique token and sends it to the user’s email as a magic link.
+When the user clicks the link, they’re redirected back to the app, where the server verifies the token.
+If the token is valid, the user is authenticated and logged in—no password required.
+This system relies on email for verification, combining convenience with security.

 command: